Remote Instruction – Fostering Social Interaction

 What may not work when compelled, might be successful when suggested.
 Instructors are encouraged to create opportunities for students to interact and provide an infrastructure, if needed, to do so successfully.
 Instructors should not directly participate in these opportunities, but rather facilitate their existence and continuation.

 Instructor input can be more than just a suggestion, however.
-By creating a forum in CCLE expressly to allow groups to organize, the instructor can, for example, keep the conversation in a study group going by posting weekly on suggested topics for discussion and consideration – even if that conversation is not happening within CCLE.
-For film classes, providing students with list of things to look for and a discussion prompt may foster watch parties to form and be maintained over the term.
+By creating a Discussion in Bruin Learn expressly to allow groups to organize, the instructor can, for example, keep the conversation in a study group going by posting weekly on suggested topics for discussion and consideration – even if that conversation is not happening within Bruin Learn.
+For film classes, providing students with a list of things to look for and a discussion prompt may foster watch parties to form and be maintained over the term.

 It may be best practice not to attach a grade to this kind of group, even extra credit.
 Removing grades and direct instructor oversight from the activity will make it feel less like a secret hoop that students have to jump through in order to get on the instructor’s good side and more like a truly voluntary activity.